tusuii/Workshop_chrome_extension/README.md

 # Workshop on chrome extension
 ### Workshop on "Introduction to Extensions and chrome Browser Extensions: Expanding Software Functionality”.

 Welcome to the Chrome Extensions Workshop GitHub repository!
-This is a beginner-friendly project where you can learn about building Chrome extensions and contribute to the workshop materials.
+This is a beginner-friendly projects where you can learn about building Chrome extensions and contribute to the workshop materials.
 Below, you'll find simple instructions on how to contribute, run the code on your local system and other details.

 ## Table of Contents
 - [Getting Started](#getting-started)